Conflict of Interest Policy for Trustees, Officers, and Senior Administrators

 Process Relating to Conflicts of Interest

-Any Conflict of Interest that is a Related Party Transaction must comply with the following process: A Related Party Transaction not solely involving compensation and/or benefits paid to a Covered Person or Relative may only be entered into following approval by the Audit and Compliance Committee after the Audit and Compliance Committee has made a determination that the Related Party Transaction is fair, reasonable, and in NYU’s best interest at the time of such determination.
+Any Conflict of Interest that is a Related Party Transaction must comply with the following process: A Related Party Transaction may only be entered into following approval by the Audit and Compliance Committee after the Audit and Compliance Committee has made a determination that the Related Party Transaction is fair, reasonable, and in NYU’s best interest at the time of such determination.
 In such cases where a Related Party has a substantial financial interest, the Audit and Compliance Committee must, prior to NYU’s entering into the transaction, (1) consider alternatives to the transaction to the extent available; (2) approve the transaction by not less than a majority vote of the Audit and Compliance Committee members present at the meeting; and (3) contemporaneously document in writing the basis for the Audit and Compliance Committee’s approval, including its consideration of alternative transactions.
-With respect to a Related Party Transaction solely involving compensation and/or benefits paid to a Covered Person or Relative, the Compensation Committee of the University normally will make the determination and undertake the process set forth above.

-Depending on its nature, a matter giving rise to a Conflict of Interest, including a Related Party Transaction, may be subject to approval by the Board of Trustees and/or be subject to approval or recommendation by a committee of the Board of Trustees other than the Audit and Compliance or Compensation Committee.
-In such case, the Board of Trustees or applicable committee may make its approval or recommendation either before or after the Audit and Compliance Committee or the Compensation Committee, as the case may be, undertakes the process set forth above; if before, the Board of Trustees or applicable committee’s approval must be subject to the determination of the Audit and Compliance Committee or the Compensation Committee, as the case may be.
+Depending on its nature, a matter giving rise to a Conflict of Interest, including a Related Party Transaction, may be subject to approval by the Board of Trustees and/or be subject to approval or recommendation by a committee of the Board of Trustees other than the Audit and Compliance Committee.
+In such case, the Board of Trustees or applicable committee may make its approval or recommendation either before or after the Audit and Compliance Committee undertakes the process set forth above; if before, the Board of Trustees or applicable committee’s approval must be subject to the determination of the Audit and Compliance Committee.

-In no event may a Covered Person with a Conflict of Interest be present at or participate in the deliberation or vote by the Board of Trustees, or committee thereof, on the matter giving rise to the Conflict of Interest, such as the Covered Person’s compensation by the University, or attempt to influence improperly the deliberation or voting on the matter.
-A Covered Person may, where requested by the Board of Trustees or applicable committee, be present at the meeting prior to the commencement of deliberations or vote on the matter in order to present information or answer questions concerning the Conflict of Interest.
+In no event may a Covered Person with a Conflict of Interest be present at or participate in the deliberation or vote by the Board of Trustees, or committee thereof, on the matter giving rise to the Conflict of Interest or attempt to influence improperly the deliberation or voting on the matter.
+A Covered Person may, where requested by the Board of Trustees or applicable committee, be present at the meeting prior to the commencement of deliberations or vote on the matter in order to present information as background or answer questions concerning the Conflict of Interest.